 Every year incoming first-year undergraduate students read a common book and attend a convocation that features a lecture by its author.
-This year's book, Elaine Scarry's Thinking in an Emergency, may be of interest to many MES students, especially those who are interested in strategies for democratic approaches for preparing and responding to disasters, from earthquakes to climate change.
-You are encouraged (but not required) to read Scarry's book and/or attend the convocation.
-For those of you who are new to Evergreen, it's a great way to learn more about the college, including its mascot and fight song!
-Convocation is on Monday, September 21 at 10am in the College Recreation Center Gym.
+This year's book is Bryan Stevenson's Just Mercy.
+For those of you who are new to Evergreen, convocation is a great way to learn more about the college, including its mascot and fight song!
+Convocation is on Wednesday, September 20 at 10am in the Constantino Recreation Center (called the CRC - our campus gym).